olillevik/skatteetaten.github.io/OpenShift/index.md

  * Architect: A Docker image that implements our image build process for all our supported runtime technologies
  * Base Images: A set of Alpine Linux based Docker Images that all our applications use

-Skatteetaten (The Norwegian Tax Authority) is currently in the process of using a new development platform based upon [OpenShift](https://www.openshift.org/).

-We call our platform `Aurora OpenShift` and the services we have created on top of OpenShift will soon be open sourced under APL 2.0 license.

 ### The architecture behind Aurora OpenShift